zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Tue, Apr 13 / Wed, Apr 14
+Thu, Apr 15 / Fri, Apr 16
 ==================

 Agenda
 ---------
-**Objective:** Be able to solve problems related to pendulums.
-Also, be able to compare and contrast the motion of pendulums and springs

-1. Brief review of the factors that affect the period of a pendulum
+**Objective:** Be able to determine the spring constant of a spring.
+Design a lab to determine the factors that affect the period of a spring

-2. Do the [4/13-14 Assignment][4/13]
-3. Take Notes on **Springs**
+1. Brief review of springs.
 4. Do [Spring Lab A][lab] and [Record your Data][data]